 One piece of sweet potato egg bake on small plate with fork, on a wooden surface.

 • Choose a meat, or simply leave this meatless.
-If breakfast sausage isn’t your thing, try cooking bacon in the oven, Canadian bacon or ham, turkey bacon in the oven or turkey bacon air fryer.
-Any meat needs to be fully cooked and chopped, sliced or crumbled before assembling this breakfast casserole with sweet potatoes.
+If breakfast sausage links in the oven isn’t your thing, try cooking bacon in the oven, Canadian bacon or ham, turkey bacon in the oven or turkey bacon air fryer.
+Any meat needs to be fully cooked and chopped, sliced or crumbled before assembling this sweet potato and egg casserole.

-• I use a little bit of milk to stretch my eggs further.
+• We use a little bit of milk to stretch our eggs further.
 If you don’t want to do this, you don’t have to, but you may need a few extra eggs.
 You could also use half and half or cream instead of milk for an extra rich and tasty casserole.

 • When using different vegetables for this sweet potato breakfast recipe, you have to use your best judgement about which will need to be cooked before going into the casserole, and which can cook IN the casserole.